wadpac/GGIR/docs/reference/g.detecmidnight.md

 - midnights = timestamps of midnights

-- midnightsi = indeces of midnights
+- midnightsi = indices of midnights

 ## Author